-Carignan Grape: From Zero to Hero?
+Carignan Grape Variety: From Zero to Hero?

-By: James lawrence / Last updated: April 15, 2024
+By: James lawrence / Last updated: May 24, 2024

 Certain grape varieties, such as Cabernet Sauvignon, always elicit a smile from sommeliers, winemakers, and oenophiles.
 Its ability to produce some of the finest and long-lived red wines in the world is unquestionable.
 Loved and adored by millions, this noble red grape variety can scarcely put a foot wrong.